 Test 2: "Hotel Room Service"

-Bring your girls,
+Bring your girls, It's whatever tonight,

 Your man just left,

 I'm the plumber tonight,

 Well, here goes some egg whites.

 Released after Pitbull had made the jump to mainstream fame, "Hotel Room Service" strikes many of the common notes in the entertainer's star narrative: Pitbull is a sexually experienced man who travels a lot, thus women will congregate at his various hotel rooms hoping for the chance to have sex with him.
 But check the language: a woman's privates is her "pipes," Pitbull's junk juice is "egg whites."
 While certainly there exists somewhere a sexually-mature adult who talks like this, this seems more like secondhand jargon gleaned from a middle-school lunch table than observations born out of lived experience.